-Over the course of 2021-2024, Karibu will instigate a pilot project related to a new grantmaking program, currently known as the “Karibu New Realities Grant“.
+Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

-The pilot aims to support bold, innovative, forward thinking, “constructive troublemaking”, and imaginative initiatives in Sub-Saharan Africa that add new dimensions and makes stronger the collective struggle for systemic justice.
-Grants that eventually are provided in this pilot will support creative, strategic, agenda-setting, and network-building groups in Sub-Saharan Africa that are able to connect the local / national struggle with regional / global realities.
+The pilot aimed to support bold, innovative, forward thinking, “constructive troublemaking”, and imaginative initiatives in Sub-Saharan Africa that add new dimensions and makes stronger the collective struggle for systemic justice.
+Grants that eventually were provided in this pilot supported creative, strategic, agenda-setting, and network-building groups in Sub-Saharan Africa that are able to connect the local / national struggle with regional / global realities.

-The project will take a participatory grant-making approach, where African activists themselves will define a majority of the criteria, reporting requirements, and not least the decisions of what initiatives receive grants within the bounds of this pilot project.
-All grants that are eventually awarded from this pilot project will be in line with overall vision, aims and objectives of the Karibu Foundation.
+The project took a participatory grant-making approach, where African activists themselves defined a majority of the criteria, reporting requirements, and not least the decisions of what initiatives receive grants within the bounds of this pilot project.
+All grants that were eventually awarded from this pilot project were in line with overall vision, aims and objectives of the Karibu Foundation.

 What do we mean when we say “Participatory Grantmaking”?